whatyouhide/vim-textobj-xmlattr/README.md

 <div class="box" id=footer data-updatable data-content="everything"></div>
 ```

-`ix` works with the inner attribute, with no surrounding whitespace.
+`ix` works with the inner attribute, with no surrounding whitespace.  `ax` works
-`ax` works like `aw` does: it includes the whitespace **before** the attribute.
+like `aw` does: it includes the whitespace **before** the attribute.
+I know
-I know that `aw` includes the whitespace *after*, but XML/HTML attributes always
+that `aw` includes the whitespace *after*/*before* or whatever it finds more
-include whitespace before them, while they do not always include whitespace
+fitty, but XML/HTML attributes always include whitespace before them, while they
-after:
+do not always include whitespace after:

 ```xml
 <some-tag with-only="one attribute"/>
 ```

+When I `dix`, I want to be left with a valid XML/HTML tag, that's why I didn't
+consider leading *and* trailing whitespaces.

 ## Installation